hoangduchuy93/nd00333_AZMLND_C2/README.md

 # Project 2: Operationalizing Machine Learning

 In this project, I will work with the Bank Marketing dataset.
-I will use the Azure to cinfigure a cloud-based machine learning model, deploy and consume it.
+I will use the Azure to configure a cloud-based machine learning model, deploy and consume it.
 I will also publish and consume a pipeline.
 This project will highlight the skills I have learned:
 - AutoML
 - Deploy the best model
 - Enable logging